run-llama/llama_index/docs/reference/query.rst

 Querying an Index
 =================

-This doc specifically shows the classes that are used to query indices.
+This section shows the classes that are used to query individual indices.

 .. toctree::
    :maxdepth: 1